aptos-labs/aptos-core/developer-docs-site/docs/nodes/validator-node/operator/delegation-pool-operations.md

 8. `can_withdraw_pending_inactive(pool_address: address): bool` - Returns whether `pending_inactive` stake can be directly withdrawn from the delegation pool, implicitly its stake pool, in the special case the validator had gone inactive before its lockup expired.

-In the TypeScript SDK, a View function request would resemble:
+In the [Aptos TypeScript SDK](../../../sdks/ts-sdk/index.md), a View function request would resemble:

 ```bash
 import {AptosClient, ViewRequest} from "aptos";